codex-academy/FindYourData/index.md

 ## Search bar

 Add a search bar to your products screen.
-Users will type the product name in a text field and then press the search button.
-The products that match their search should be displayed.
+Users will type the product name in a text field (an `input`) and then press the search `button` to submit the `form`.
+The products that match their search should be displayed on a new search results page.

 ## Interactive search bar